blessybabu-qa/Restful-Booker-Playwright/README.md

 ### Challenge 1: Booking a Room Without Knowing Which Dates Are Free

 The booking calendar renders a live React Big Calendar populated with real reservations from a shared demo site.
 Hardcoding a date range worked locally but failed in CI because another user had already booked those dates.
 The solution was a dynamic date-picker that scans the visible calendar grid at runtime, checks each cell for an existing booking marker, and finds the first consecutive free pair.
 If the current month is fully booked, it navigates forward up to five months ahead.
+API booking dates are similarly generated dynamically at runtime using `faker.date.soon()` with a `refDate` to guarantee check-out always falls after check-in.

 ### Challenge 2: Third-Party Server Instability